97arushisharma/Random-Code/README.md

 2.) *Ncat*: Think of it as a free and easy companion tool to use which specializes in the analysis of network packets.
 It is a utility program supports a wide range of commands to manage networks and monitor the flow of traffic data between systems.
 Look [here](https://www.varonis.com/blog/netcat-commands/).

+ >     nc -u <ip-address> <port>

+ On the above mentioned ip address listen on the port using below command

+ >     nc -l <port>

+NOTE: `-u` is used for udp data.
+Incase the data is tcp remove that flag.

 3.) *Telnet*:

 ### Memory and CPU utilisation